Last Updated: June 2026

 Our roofs protect our homes, and our homes protect us.
 So, it only makes sense to take care of our roofs in return, keeping them sparkly and functional!
-Using gentle roof cleaning techniques is a great way to safely and effectively maintain both metal and tile roofs.
-In fact, unless you’re a professional roof cleaner, we highly recommend always using gentle techniques to ensure you don’t accidentally cause damage.
+In fact, unless you’re a professional roof cleaner, like those our team at Bayside Roof Restorations, we highly recommend always using gentle techniques to ensure you don’t accidentally cause damage.

 Let’s discuss some of our top tips for keeping roofs clean with low-pressure techniques.